adharmavarapu/MilkWeightProject/README.md

 1. Shreyam Taneja, 002, and staneja3@wisc.edu
 2. Atharva Kudkilwar, 002, and kudkilwar@wisc.edu
 3. Abhilash Dharmavarapu, 001, and dharmavarapu@wisc.edu
-4. member name4, lecture, and email4@wisc.edu
+4. Nishit Saraf, 001, and nsaraf@wisc.edu

 Which team members were on same xteam together?